commercialhaskell/stack/CONTRIBUTING.md

 ## Error messages

-Stack catches exceptions thrown by its dependencies or by Stack itself in `Main.main`.
+Stack catches exceptions thrown by its dependencies or by Stack itself in `Stack.main`.
 In addition to exceptions that halt Stack's execution, Stack logs certain other matters as 'errors'.

 To support the Haskell Foundation's